SChamberlain/isqaltms/README.md

 isqaltms manuscript
 ==================

-If you want to read this paper, click on `isq_ms_latest.pdf` and then "view raw", or just click [here](https://github.com/SChamberlain/isqaltms/blob/master/isq_ms_latest.pdf?raw=true).

-If you want to comment on it go to the [Issues tab](https://github.com/schamberlain/isqaltms/issues?page=1&state=open) and write something.

 Manuscript for a special issue in [Information Standards Quarterly](http://www.niso.org/publications/isq/).
 This manuscript is written from the viewpoint of consuming altmetrics APIs, vs. building/deploying them.

+READ?
+If you want to read this paper, click on `isq_ms_latest.pdf` and then "view raw", or just click [here](https://github.com/SChamberlain/isqaltms/blob/master/isq_ms_latest.pdf?raw=true).

+COMMENT?
+If you want to comment on it go to the [Issues tab](https://github.com/schamberlain/isqaltms/issues?page=1&state=open) and write something, or just [yell at me on twitter](https://twitter.com/recology_).

+<br><br><br>

 To compile, from the command line: